 There are 4 types of PPB:

 Type I is made up of air pockets called cysts with early evidence that it is cancerous.
-However, it is difficult to find and diagnose in this early form.
+However, it is difficult to find and diagnose PPB in this early form.
 Type I PPB occurs in very young children, who on average are 10 months old.
 It has a better chance of being successfully treated, usually with surgery, than other types of PPB, such as Types II and III, described below.

 Type Ir is similar to Type I, but it does not have cancerous cells and occurs in patients older than in Type I. The “r” stands for regressing.

 Types II and III generally occur in children ages 3 to 4.
 Types II and III are cancerous tumors and require more intensive therapy, which includes chemotherapy and surgery.

 Many patients with PPB have a mutation of the DICER1 RNase-IIIb gene.
-More details on the different types of PPB are explained in other sections, including more information about genetic factors in Risk Factors.
+More details on the different types of PPB are explained in other sections of this guide, including more information about genetic factors in Risk Factors.